bonskari/GameByAI/README.md

-# GameByAI - Wolfenstein by AI
+# GameByAI - 3D Game Engine

-A Wolfenstein-style game created with AI assistance using **Rust** and **macroquad**.
+A 3D first-person game created with AI assistance using **Rust** and **macroquad**.

 ## 🦀 About

-This project recreates the classic Wolfenstein 3D gameplay experience using modern Rust development with the macroquad game framework.
+This project creates a classic first-person 3D gameplay experience using modern Rust development with the macroquad game framework.
 The development process is AI-assisted, combining learning with practical game development.

+**🆕 NEW: Entity Component System (ECS) Architecture** - The game now features a complete ECS implementation alongside the original system, allowing runtime switching between architectures for comparison and learning.

 ## 🚀 Getting Started